 Best known for her two collaborative documentaries with philosopher Slavoj Zizek, The Pervert’s Guide to Cinema (2006) and The Pervert’s Guide to Ideology (2012), Fiennes takes a less discursive and more impressionistic approach in Bloodlight and Bami.
 Little is explained in the film, not even the title, which derives from Jamaican slang for the red light in recording studios and a local type of flatbread.
 Opting for a fly-on-the-wall travelogue approach punctuated by lavishly staged musical numbers, Fiennes rejects rock-doc conventions like talking heads, archive footage and linear narrative.
 Which is commendably bold on one level, but may leave some viewers scratching their heads and craving a little more context.

-World premiered in Toronto today, with an Adelaide Film Festival slot next month, this British-Irish co-production is set to open in U.K. theaters October 27.
-The combined pulling power of Jones and Fiennes should ensure a healthy festival run and brisk commercial interest, with art-house buyers and small screen platforms most likely to take a chance on what amounts to a fairly experimental portrait of a cult avant-pop legend.
+World premiered in Toronto today, with an Adelaide Film Festival slot next month, this Britain-Ireland co-production is set to open Oct.
+27 in U.K. theaters.
+The combined pulling power of Jones and Fiennes should ensure a healthy festival run and brisk commercial interest, with art house buyers and small-screen platforms most likely to take a chance on what amounts to a fairly experimental portrait of a cult avant-pop legend.

 With Fiennes in tow, Jones gives great diva for the camera, preening around luxury hotel suites from Moscow to Tokyo to New York, feasting on champagne breakfasts and occasionally flashing her statuesque naked body.
 “I wish my pussy was this tight,” she giggles as she attacks a plate of too-fresh oysters.